 - Tile cutting tool

 While these things can help set you up for success, you’re also going to need the necessary materials to lay your tile.
-Here’s what you’ll need:
+You’ll need:

 - Cement board screws